timmlk/SimpleSite/README.md

 ------
 Refac to use Q.js
 Paging
-Icon datatype

 Categories for icons and articles
-Refac painting and Doc views to use same view templates wehere possible
+Refac painting and Doc views to use same view templates wehere possible menu, based on categories

+DONE :
-DONE : Get rid of that pesky session... we dont like session data.
+Get rid of that pesky session... we dont like session data.
     This would/should also enable clustering of the app.
+Icon datatype
+    Made as painting model

 NOTES